My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 Emilia turned off the remaining half ear.
 Dr. Szukała wasn’t even Emilia’s gynecologist, and she had heard this conversation a dozen times.
 When she began to learn who was sleeping with whom, she found goosebumps on her arms at the strangest of times.
 When she met Maria Brozio in a store after the first time she’d listened, the other woman twenty years older and with a homemade perm the size of a small poodle, Emilia smiled.
 Brozio screwed up her forehead and sniffed.
 Emilia wondered if she had given anything away in her eyes.

-Back in the fourth year of high school, the old Polish lit teacher Mr. Pietrzak had told her she’d never amount to anything right after giving her a final marginally passing grade.
-She knew the low grade wasn’t for her writing or literary critique.
+Back in the fourth year of high school, the old Polish literature teacher Mr. Prusak told her she’d never amount to anything right after giving her a final marginally passing grade.
+She knew the low mark wasn’t for her writing or literary critique.
 He’d been doling out punishment for most of the preceding two years.

 You’ll never become anyone.
 Had she begun to believe him?
-She shivered thinking of Pietrzak’s nicotine-stained hands on her shoulder and his breath in her cheek.
+She shivered thinking of Prusak’s nicotine-stained hands on her shoulder and his breath on her cheek.
 He seemed to be with her in the exam hall at the University of Gdańsk when she bombed the analysis of Szymborska’s “Notes from a Nonexistent Himalayan Expedition.”
-Her mind betrayed her by filling up with Pietrzak’s lewd little backward steps, his ass-cheeks clenched as if in charge of holding a live grenade.
+Her mind betrayed her by filling up with Prusak’s lewd little backward steps, his ass-cheeks clenched as if in charge of holding a live grenade.
 That smirk.

 Now it was June of 1982, and Emilia sat and monitored sin, love and banality.